armozel/DemoExercise/README.md

 This exercise asks you to frame out a simple login workflow using ASP.NET Core MVC.
 Very broadly, the layout should look similar to the ones shown in the screenshots below, but you should not attempt to mimic anything too exactly.
-We donít need all the extra links and text in headers and footers.
+We don‚Äôt need all the extra links and text in headers and footers.

 You will be provided with an empty ASP.NET Core project that provides structure for your code files.
 You will also have a settings file with a database connection string to a